yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ### **What Is The Meaning Of The Component-based Architecture Of React?**
-> - With the component-based system in place, all of the individual entities become completely reusable and independent of each other.
+> - With the component-based system in place, all of the individual entities become completely `reusable and independent of each other`.

 <br/>